LTUC/amman-dotnet-401d2/Labs/Day14/README.md

 ## Rubric
 - 2pts: All three MVC components are present (build off from prev assignments)
 - 3pts: Models created with Properites
-- 2pts Taghelpers are present and used properly
+- 2pts Model properties have validation
-- 2pts Intial Migration
+- 2pts Update Database/migration
 - 1pts: Readme included with answers to questions